Parameter Inference with Bifurcation Diagrams: Proposed Method

-The pre-factor $|\targets|-|\predictions|$ in the unsupervised term ensures that the gradients are always pushing optimisers towards a state where $|\targets|=|\predictions|$.
-This can be seen as a step-wise annealing of the unsupervised term until the desired state is reached.
+The pre-factor $|\targets|-|\predictions|$ in the eigenvalue term ensures that the gradients are always pushing optimisers towards a state where $|\targets|=|\predictions|$.
+This can be seen as a step-wise annealing of the eigenvalue term until the desired state is reached.